-Beauty Enthralled was one of my earliest attempts to use the non-linear dynamical system known as the Standard Map to generate the work more or less automatically.
-Both the note-by-note sequence of pitch in time, as well as the architecture of the whole, are generated from one "run" of the iterated equations which comprise the Standard Map.
-The tuning of the notes is left "raw", rather than being constrained to fit the twelve-divisions-per-octave tuning system that 99.99% of all Western music is built upon, pitch in this piece is mapped into a continuous frequency domain.
+Beauty Enthralled was one of my earliest attempts to use a non-linear dynamical system (in this case the Standard Map) to generate the music more or less automatically.
+Both the note-by-note sequence of pitch in time and the architecture of the whole are generated from one "run" of the iterated equations which comprise the Standard Map.
+Rather than being constrained to fit the twelve-divisions-per-octave tuning system that 99.99% of all Western music is built upon, pitch in this piece is mapped into a continuous frequency domain.
 This creates a different sort of harmony than we're used to, but one which nonetheless sounds very natural.

-Beauty Enthralled was first performed in Buffalo, New York, in a slightly different instrumental realisation.
+Beauty Enthralled was first performed in Buffalo, New York, in a slightly different instrumental realization.
 This version stems from a re-orchestration using a collection of viola samples, completed in Banff, Alberta, in 1991.
-It was used to accompany Marcus Novak's 4D hyperspatial VR work Dancing With the Virtual Dervish as part of the Banff Centre's "Art and Virtual Environments" project in 1992, and a version with harp scordatura was performed at the University of Washington (Seattle) in 1996.
-Violist Parmela Attariwala used it as a basis for a microtonal viola duet in her Attar Project, performed in Toronto in 1996 and Vancouver in 1999.
+It was used to accompany Marcus Novak's 4D hyperspatial VR work Dancing With the Virtual Dervish as part of the Banff Centre's "Art and Virtual Environments" project in 1992.
+Multi-instrumentalist Parmela Attariwala used it as a basis for a microtonal viola duet in her Attar Project in 1996.